Carleton University Chair in Teaching Innovation

 New faculty bring an energy and excitement to their teaching, often motivating those around them to challenge themselves and their practices.
 The Educational Development Centre developed this award to recognize those new faculty members who underscore Carleton’s commitment to teaching excellence and innovation.
 Three awards of $500 will be given out each year.

-This award recognizes faculty members and contract instructors whose teaching in blended and/or online environments has had an exceptional impact on student learning.
+This award recognizes faculty members and contract instructors whose teaching in blended, HyFlex and/or online environments has had an exceptional impact on student learning.
 One award of $1,500 is presented annually.

 This award recognizes the many Carleton University educational support staff members who contribute to the student learning experience.
 Though they do not hold instructor, faculty or teaching assistant positions, these individuals positively impact student learning through their tireless work and support in labs, classrooms and many other diverse learning environments across Carleton.
 One award of $750 will be presented annually.
-Please note: Teaching and Learning Services staff members (EDC, CUOL, IMS and OAVPTL) are not eligible for this award.
+Please note: Teaching and Learning Services staff members are not eligible for this award.

 The purpose of this award is to recognize and enhance excellence in teaching and to provide financial support for the development of an innovative teaching project at Carleton University.
 Faculty who are CUASA members are eligible.
 Five awards are given out each year valued at $15,000.